emtiajium/vocabulary-flashcard-frontend/README.md

 > [App Bundles: Everything to know about Play App Signing](https://youtu.be/odv_1fxt9BI)

-➜ Add SHA1 fingerprint (from the `App signing key certificate`) in the Firebase console
+➜ Add SHA1 fingerprint in the Firebase console

+> `keytool -list -alias <an-alias> -keystore <keystore-path/keystore-name>.keystore -v`

 ➜ Do an internal testing